henry-morris/meridian-maestro/README.md

-# From Fumbling to Flawless: Automating Meridian DSP5000 Speakers with HomeKit and Raspberry Pi
+# Automating Meridian DSP5000 Speaker Activation for One-Click Audio Bliss

-## The Sound of Perfection: Why I Love My Meridian DSP5000s
+## Love Yet a DailySymphony of Frustration

 I love my Meridian DSP5000 speakers: they sound great and are all-digital.

-## The Daily Dilemma: A Symphony of Frustration

 But I didn't love the process of turning them on… every time I wanted to listen to music, I had to go through the same tedious routine:

 1. Activate the power plugs
 2. Find the remote control
 3. Turn on the speakers
 4. Click-click-click my way up to the right volume

-## The Lightbulb Moment: Bridging High-End Audio with Smart Home Tech
+## The Lightbulb Moment

 It felt like I was stuck in the past while the rest of my home was getting smarter.
 I knew there had to be a better way.
 I wanted the simplicity of smart home control for my high-end audio system.
 Imagine just tapping a button on my phone and having the speakers power up, set themselves to the perfect volume, and be ready to play in seconds.

-## Your Roadmap to Audio Nirvana: What This Post Offers
+## This Post, a Roadmap to Audio Nirvana

 In this post, I'm going to share how I turned that vision into reality.
-I'll walk you through my journey of automating my Meridian DSP5000 speakers using RS232, a Raspberry Pi, a bit of coding magic and HomeKit.
+I'll walk you through my journey of automating my Meridian DSP5000 speakers using a Raspberry Pi, a USB to RS232 cable, a bit of coding magic and HomeKit.
 Hopefully it'll be helpful to fellow Meridian DSP5000 owners who want the simplicity of one-click music!

-## The Dream Setup: One Tap to Audio Bliss
+## The One Tap to Audio Bliss Dream

-My aim was straightforward but game-changing: I wanted my Meridian DSP5000 speakers to turn on and automatically set themselves to 90% volume within seconds of me activating them through HomeKit.
+My aim was straightforward: I wanted my Meridian DSP5000 speakers to turn on and automatically set themselves to 90% volume within seconds of me activating them through HomeKit.
 No more remotes, no more manual volume adjusting - just instant, perfect sound at the tap of a button.

-## The Cast of Characters: Meet the Tech Behind the Magic
+## The Cast of Characters

 Here's what I used:

 1. Two Meridian DSP5000 speakers
-2. Two Meross WiFi Smart Plugs (HomeKit compatible)
+2. Two HomeKit compatible Meross WiFi Smart Plugs
 3. Raspberry Pi Zero W 2 with a fast MicroSD card
 4. USB to Serial RS232 Adapter with FTDI Chipset
 5. USB Plug Adaptor (for powering the Raspberry Pi)

-It's important to note that one Meross WiFi Smart Plug powers both the Master Speaker and the Raspberry Pi (via the USB Power Adapter).
-This dual-powering is key to the automation process.
+It's important to note that one Meross WiFi Smart Plug powers both the Master Speaker and the Raspberry Pi (via the USB Power Adapter); this dual-powering is key to the automation process.

 ![Equipment Layout](path_to_equipment_photo.jpg)